 For one thing, you can save a lot of money by eating in.
 Another great advantage is that you can prepare the food you know your children will eat.
 Kids can easily turn up their nose on menu items they aren’t familiar with, which can add stress to dining out.
 A third benefit is that your family can eat healthier when preparing the food yourself.

 Keeping their shows and games ready to go on your mobile devices will help your child get through those long travel days or times when bad weather keeps you inside your hotel room.
 Remember to pack separate headphones for every child too.

 If anyone in your family takes prescription medicine, make sure to pack it first, preferably in its original packaging.
 If the original packaging isn’t available, take a copy of the prescription with you, just in case you are stopped at a border crossing or your luggage is searched.
 Nothing will dampen a vacation faster than someone feeling bad, especially children.
 Keep some over-the-counter medicine on hand for motion sickness, headaches, upset stomachs and allergies handy.

 A new toy or book will grab a child’s attention faster than something they are familiar with and can keep them occupied for hours.
 It doesn’t have to be something elaborate or expensive, just something that is new and exciting.

 This applies mainly to younger children but routines are very important, especially those that center around going to bed.
 Do you read every night to your child?
 Make sure you continue to read every night when traveling as well.
 Not only will your child sleep better but they will feel safer and more comfortable by staying in a particular routine on the road.

-Keeping these tips in mind when traveling with children will help your child remain happy and feeling comfortable.
-It will also take some of the stress and anxiety out of traveling with kids so everyone can concentrate on having fun and making memories that will last a lifetime.
+Keeping these tips in mind when traveling with children will help your child remain happy and feel comfortable.
+It will also support stress-free traveling with kids so everyone can concentrate on having fun and making memories that will last a lifetime.